KevinAutelitano/LCA4DHC/README.md

 - The authors accept **no liability** for any direct or indirect damages resulting from the use of the tool.
 - Users are **fully responsible** for validating the correctness, robustness, and suitability of the results for their specific application.
 - Results should be **independently reviewed**, especially when used for regulatory, policy, or decision-making purposes.
+- The Excel input file **`DataInput` must be fully completed in all its sections**, with all required data fields properly filled in.
+Incomplete or partially compiled input files may lead to invalid or misleading results.

+### Thermal capacity definition

+When providing **thermal capacity values** for energy conversion systems (e.g. boilers, CHP units, heat pumps), users must refer to the **useful thermal power delivered to the water circuit** of the district heating or cooling network.

 ### Scenario configuration